Padhiana: History

-Among media personalities, Bollywood models and actors, brothers Rahul Dev and Mukul Dev have Padhiana ancestry.
-Also, famous Punjabi poet, lyricist and TV show producer Lal Padhianvi grew up in Padhiana.

-The village has produced many eminent scientists, army officers, educationists, administrators, and artists, some of which are listed in later sections.

 A Brahman Lady's tomb commemorating her Sati stands near the village North crematory reminiscent of the medieval traditions of Padhiana gentry.
 The pond adjoining the crematory is called "Tal Satiwati" or, in English, "Pond of the Sati Lady".

 Transportation

 Road: Phuglana on Hoshiarpur - Phagwara road is 4 km from Padhiana while Adampur on Hoshiarpur - Jalandhar road is 11 km.

 Railway: Khurdpur railway station is 10 km.

 Airport: Raja Sansi airport in Amritsar is the nearest International Airport and is about 110 km from Padhiana.

 Education, Health Care and other services

 There is a bank (Punjab and sind bank), a post office, a government dispensary, and a primary school in the village.
 While, a high school, a degree college, an engineering college, a government hospital, and a private hospital are within 5 km of the village.
 Senior Secondary School, Padhiana has run for many years and students from other nearby villages also study there.
-Statue of Shaheed Bachiter Singh is erected in the play ground of Padhiana by village residents and headed by Retd.
-Brigadier Amarjit Singh Minhas of Padhiana.
+Statue of Shaheed Bachiter Singh is erected in the play ground of Padhiana by village residents.